AshutoshRavindraIwale/AshutoshRavindraIwale/README.md

 ## About Me
 I am highly adaptable, whether it's embracing new technologies, managing teams, cooking, or building infrastructure for the Internet of AI agents.
 Currently, I am passionate about building distributed systems, leading software development teams, and exploring how existing technologies can be leveraged to create tomorrow's agentic web.
 In this future, you and I will have digital twins, easily discoverable by billions of agents hosted across the internet.

-## 🔭 What I'm Currently Working On
+## What I'm Currently Working On
-- **AI/ML Projects**: Developing intelligent systems for document processing and financial analysis
-- **Full-Stack Development**: Building scalable web applications with modern frameworks
-- **Robotics**: Working on sensing and navigation systems for autonomous robots
+- **Project Nanda**: Creating the infrastructure and governance for the Open Agentic Web, enabling secure, scalable collaboration among trillions of AI agents.
+It focuses on agent discovery, interoperability, and responsible coordination across organizations.
+Check out this link for more info : https://projnanda.github.io/projnanda/#/

 ## 🛠️ Technologies & Tools
 - **Languages**: Python, JavaScript, MATLAB, Java